Ollama Integration

 capabilities: [gpu]

-After the container is running, open a bash shell in the ollama service and start the desired model.
+After the container is running, open a bash shell in the Ollama service and start the desired model.
 In the example below, we run llama3, which is the default model for the extension:

 $ docker compose exec ollama bash